-Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted NGS technology, producing approximately 90% of global sequencing data.*
+Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted next-generation sequencing (NGS) technology, producing approximately 90% of global sequencing data.*

-In addition to our industry-leading data quality, Illumina offers integrated total RNA-Seq workflows that simplify the entire process, from library preparation to data analysis and biological interpretation.
+In addition to high-quality data, Illumina offers integrated whole-transcriptome sequencing workflows that simplify the entire process, from library preparation to data analysis and biological interpretation.

 Monitoring gene expression changes in both coding and noncoding RNA biomarkers with total RNA-Seq can help researchers understand which variants affect tumor classification and progression.
 Learn more about cancer RNA-Seq.